Non-Archimedean and motivic stationary phase formulas

 \item A function $A \to \O_\KK^m$ is globally analytic if its components are globally analytic.

-\item A function $A \to B$ is a \emph{bianalytic function} if it is a globally analytic bijection whose inverse is globally analytic. \end{itemize} Let $f \colon A \to \O_\KK$ be an analytic function and $\alpha \geqslant 1$ be an integer. \begin{itemize} \item The \emph{gradient} at some point $x \in A$ of the function $f$ is the $m$-uplet $\grad f(x)$ given by the equality
+\item A function $A \to B$ is a \emph{bianalytic function} if it is a globally analytic bijection whose inverse is globally analytic. \end{itemize} Let $f \colon A \to \O_\KK$ be a globally analytic function and $\alpha$ be a positive integer. \begin{itemize} \item The \emph{gradient} at some point $x$ of $A$ of the function $f$ is the $m$-uplet $\grad f(x)$ given by the equality